 We accept letters by email and surface mail; however, because timeliness is a critical factor in the selection of letters we publish, we strongly encourage submissions by email.
-Submit via our online form or by writing to letters@washpost.com or to: Letters to the Editor, The Washington Post, 1301 K Street NW, Washington DC 20071
+Submit via our online form.
+Letters to the Editor may also be sent to letters@washpost.com or to: Letters to the Editor, The Washington Post, 1301 K Street NW, Washington DC 20071

 What are the guidelines for letter submissions?

-We prefer letters that are fewer than 250 words and take as their starting point an article or other item appearing in The Post.
-They may not have been submitted to, posted to or published by any other media.
+We prefer letters that are fewer than 300 words and take as their starting point an article or other item appearing in The Post.
+Letters must be the author’s original work, and may not be generated or edited by artificial intelligence tools.
+They may not have been submitted to, posted to or published by any other publication, including your personal social media accounts.
 They must include the writer's full name; anonymous letters and letters written under pseudonyms will not be considered.
 For verification purposes, they must also include the writer's home address, email address and telephone numbers, including a daytime telephone number.
 Writers should disclose any personal or financial interest in the subject matter of their letters.
 If sending an email, please put the text of the letter in the body and do not send attachments; attachments will not be read.

 How are letters selected for publication?

-The Post receives more than a thousand letters each week.
-Letters editor Jamie Riley looks for concise letters that offer a new perspective or add depth to the discussion of an issue.
+The Post receives thousands of letters each week.
+The Letters and Community team looks for letters that offer a new perspective or add depth to the discussion of an issue; surprise and delight our readers; or raise useful and intriguing questions about the Post’s practices.

 Are letters edited?

-Letters are edited for clarity, fact-checked and sometimes trimmed to fit the space available in the newspaper.
+Letters are edited for clarity and to comply with The Post’s style and standards, fact-checked and sometimes trimmed to fit the space available in the newspaper.
 The opinions expressed are always the writer's own.
 We confer with letter writers about editing to the extent that deadlines allow.

 When will I hear about my letter?